-On the non-contentious side, Azmina advises clients on the sale and purchase of important works of art and luxury goods, including fine wine, cars and jewellery, bought and sold privately or at auction, on consigning works to auction houses and galleries, on using art as collateral for loans, on loaning artworks to museums or special exhibitions, on copyright and other intellectual property rights, and on operating an e-commerce business, particularly online-only auctions.
-In addition to her transactional experience, she has substantial litigation experience in the area of copyright infringement, authenticity, title disputes, consignment disputes, general contract and complex commercial disputes, including fraud and World War II restitution.
+On the non-contentious side, Azmina advises clients on the sale and purchase of important works of art and luxury goods, including fine wine, cars and jewellery, bought and sold privately or at auction, on consigning works to auction houses and galleries, on auction guarantees, on using art as collateral for loans, on loaning artworks to museums or special exhibitions, on copyright and other intellectual property rights, and on operating an e-commerce business, particularly online-only auctions.

 Prior to joining Constantine Cannon, Azmina worked in the New York office of Withers, specialising in art law and focusing primarily on art litigation.
 While at Withers, Azmina successfully litigated a seminal case in the area of copyright infringement and the fair use defense in the United States, Cariou-v-Prince, Gagosian Gallery and Gagosian.
 She also spent two years as an associate in the New York Office of Schulte Roth & Zabel LLP, where she advocated on behalf of corporate and hedge fund clients on matters relating to securities fraud and contractual disputes.

 Azmina regularly publishes articles on Constantine Cannon’s Art@Law blog.

 Advising Epiris LLP in relation to its acquisitions of Bonhams, an international auction house.

 Successfully advising a British antiquities dealership defend a criminal claim brought against it for allegedly dealing in looted cultural property.

 Acting for high end art collectors and international art galleries in the acquisitions and sale of art – in 2017 and 2018 the total value transacted was in excess of £200 million.